 Swimmer’s ear is an infection that develops when water gets lodged in the ear canal.

-This develops when there are bacteria present in the water, or the water fails to drain out of the ear properly.
+This develops when bacteria is present in the water, or the water fails to drain out of the ear properly.

-Surfer’s ear differs because it involves bone growth, called exostoses, that develops in the ear canal due to too much exposure to cold water.
+Surfer’s ear differs from swimmer’s ear because it involves bone growth, called exostoses, that develops in the ear canal due to too much exposure to cold water and/or wind.

 This condition can eventually lead to hearing loss due to the blockage of the ear canal.

-One of the main symptoms associated with this condition is an ear infection.
+One of the main symptoms associated with this Surfer’s Ear is ear infections.

 Waiting too long to obtain medical treatment can cause the condition to quickly escalate.